appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 </dd>

 ## Reference properties
-These properties can be referenced in other widgets, queries, or JS functions using the dot operator.
-For instance, to get the visibility status, you can use `Checkbox.isVisible`.
+These properties are not available in the property pane, but can be accessed using the dot operator in other widgets or JavaScript functions.
+For instance, to get the visibility status, you can use `Checkbox1.isVisible`.

 #### isChecked `Boolean`
 <dd>